jtallison/ddem-sound-design/content/Sound-design/Unit5_All_About_MIDI/index.md

 Check out the [Studio One 6 online manual](https://s1manual.presonus.com/StudioOneReferenceManual.htm#The_Browser_Topics/Instruments_and_Effects_Tabs.htm?TocPath=The%2520Browser%257C_____4) for more information on the Instruments tab.

 Impact XT:
 This is the drum machine instrument in Studio One 6.
 Depending on your storage space, you may have more or less kits installed, but using the drop down menu, you can select from a variety of drum samples to build a custom drum machine.
 Impact has eight banks of 16 slots, allowing for a total of 128 different samples per instance of Impact.
 If you want, you can also drag and drop other audio files into Impact; these can be anything, not just drums!
-Once a file has been loaded into impact, there are a variety of settings and alterations you can make inorder to have Studio One playback the audio just how you want it.
+Once a file has been loaded into impact, there are a variety of settings and alterations you can make in order to have Studio One playback the audio just how you want it.
 From there, while recording, you can trigger the sound either with a MIDI controller or by clicking on the virtual drum pads to trigger the audio file.
 The MIDI note for each pad is given in the corner.

 You need to load samples either manually or via a preset in order to hear anything in Impact.
 There are no sounds loaded by default.